ASR1221/clothes_store/server/endPoints.md

    ```
    {
       "payment_method": "credit-card", // or cash
-      "credit_card": "credit-card"     // or null,
+      "credit_card": "credit-card-number"     // or null,
    }
    ```